 Happy Monday.
-Unless you?re still stubbornly stuck on the sidelines in cash that is… In which case, I bet you?ll be distinctly unhappy as you face up to further financial torture.
-Yes, last week?s decision by ECB chief Mario Draghi to cut the eurozone?s headline interest rate from 0.15% to just 0.05%… Alongside the Bank of England deciding to keep our base rate at 0.5% for the 66th month running?
-Means your cash in the bank continues to earn the square root of naff all ? and is likely to do so for some…
+Unless you’re still stubbornly stuck on the sidelines in cash that is… In which case, I bet you’ll be distinctly unhappy as you face up to further financial torture.
+Yes, last week’s decision by ECB chief Mario Draghi to cut the eurozone’s headline interest rate from 0.15% to just 0.05%… Alongside the Bank of England deciding to keep our base rate at 0.5% for the 66th month running… Means your cash in the bank continues to earn the square root of naff all – and is likely to do so for some time…

 Unless you’re still stubbornly stuck on the sidelines in cash that is…